Get

 Tips to Get Your Dog to Stop Sleeping in the Bed

 It can take a while for your dog to get used to sleeping on their bed.
-The longer they’ve gone sleeping with you, the harder it will be to break the habit.
-Following the steps above will get you on the road to success, and the following tips can help you take a few shortcuts on the way.
+The longer they’ve been sleeping with you, the harder it will be to break the habit.
+The previous steps will get you on the road to success, and the following tips can help you take a few shortcuts on the way.

 1. Keep Your Bedroom Door Closed